AdaCore/learn/content/courses/advanced-ada/chapters/numerics.rst

 |              | * :ada:`To_Real` (:ada:`Integer`)               |                                       |
 +--------------+-------------------------------------------------+---------------------------------------+

-In the following sections, we discuss these functions in more details.
+In the following sections, we discuss these functions in more detail.

 Big integer to integer